 Wesley Chapel is a medium-sized town located in the state of Florida.
 With a population of 46,001 people and 14 constituent neighborhoods, Wesley Chapel is the 64th largest community in Florida.
-Wesley Chapel has seen a significant amount of newer housing growth in recent years.
-Quite often, new home construction is the result of new residents moving in who are middle class or wealthier, attracted by jobs, a healthy local economy, or other amenities as they leave nearby or far away areas for greener pastures.
+Much of the housing stock in Wesley Chapel was built relatively recently.
+The construction of new real estate can often be taken as an indication that the local Wesley Chapel economy is robust, and that jobs or other amenities are attracting an influx of new residents.
 This seems to be the case in Wesley Chapel, where the median household income is $79,836.00.

 Wesley Chapel is a decidedly white-collar town, with fully 88.07% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Wesley Chapel is a town of sales and office workers, professionals, and managers.
 There are especially a lot of people living in Wesley Chapel who work in sales jobs (15.40%), management occupations (12.53%), and office and administrative support (12.31%).

 Also of interest is that Wesley Chapel has more people living here who work in computers and math than 95% of the places in the US.

 Telecommuters are a relatively large percentage of the workforce: 9.79% of people work from home.
 While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.